 *please excuse my cat Christmas socks in these videos.

 As all cat lovers know, cat anatomy is a fascinating thing.
-So, what exactly happens when cats make this odd noise?
+So, what exactly happens when cats make that odd cat trilling sound?

 “The trill is a high-pitched sound because it is made by cats pushing air through their ‘voice box’ with their mouths closed so the air is not being expelled,” Dr. Gibbons says.